AdobeDocs/commerce-php/src/pages/developer/prepare/extension-lifecycle.md

 ### Recurring data event

-Magento executes your module's recurring data event class after every data installation or upgrade stage.
+The applicationexecutes your module's recurring data event class after every data installation or upgrade stage.
 This class makes final modifications to the database store after data has been installed or updated.

 | **Class name** | `RecurringData`          |